livseibert5/BreakoutGame/doc/PLAN.md

 When the paddle hits the left or right of the screen, it appears on the other side of the screen instead of bouncing off the wall.

-#### Ball Sticks to Paddle Randomly
+#### Ball Bounces Differently
-The ball will not always stick to the paddle, but it will at random intervals.
+The ball will bounce differently depending on which part of the paddle it hits.
-When this happens, the player will need to hit the up arrow to re-launch the ball.
+On the outer thirds, the ball reverses its direction and goes back the way it came, and on the middle third the ball bounces normally.

 ## Block Ideas